 Open banking is the practice of sharing financial data, securely and with user consent, to third-party payment and banking service providers.
 Though it’s been around since 2016 in the UK, open banking was introduced across Europe with the revised Payment Services Directive (PSD2), a 2018 E.U. directive that added third-party payment service providers to the legal framework for banking services.

-Giving third-party providers access to financial data means we’ll be seeing exciting developments in banking tools in the near future.
+Giving third-party providers access to financial data means we’ll be seeing an exciting range of open banking examples and tools in the near future.
 It also means we’ll be seeing plenty of big opportunities for those who build them.
 In fact, there are quite a few early adopters already out there.
 But this shift won’t come without its fair share of risks and challenges.
 To find out why open banking matters, how it works, and what to look for before diving in, read on.

 Why open banking?